aburgh/Disk-Arbitrator/README.markdown

 ## Future Features

-* Automatic disk image mounting.
-Currently, when the utility is set to block mounts, attaching a disk image with hdiutil will fail unless the -nomount option is also specified.
-As a convenience, the utility will manage the attach step, initiated via a File > Open command or drag-and-drop, saving the user from a two-step process.

 * Disk imaging.
 Provide disk imaging ala dd capturing and hashing of the data.

 * Incorporate libewf and/or libaff to enable imaging to a variety of forensic file formats.

-* Currently, Ejecting a disk fails if any file systems on the disk are mounted.
-The utility should automatically unmount file systems prior to attempting eject the disk.

 ## Support and Feedback